jackwasey/nhds/cran-comments.md

 I am submitting icd 3.4, icd.data 1.1 and a new pacakge nhds 1.0 simultaneously.
+They previously had interdependencies, but the current submission makes appropriate accommodations for different package versions.

 This is a new release.
-It depends (Suggests:) on 'icd' >= 3.4.
-I am also submitting icd 3.4 with this package.

 ## Test environments
 * MacOS Mojave, R 3.5.2